-A. Students in Kindergarten may have a few minutes of homework once or twice a week, generally practicing printing or doing some C-rod work.
-Generally, first grade has 10-15 minutes per day; second grade 15-30 minutes per day; third grade 30-45 minutes per day; and fourth grade 30-60 minutes per day.
+Students in Kindergarten may have a few minutes of homework once or twice a week, generally practicing printing or doing some C-rod work.
+Generally, Grade 1 has 10-15 minutes per day, Grade 2 has 15-30 minutes per day, Grade 3 has 30-45 minutes per day, and Grade 4 has 30-60 minutes per day.

-Beginning in second grade there may also be long-term projects during the year.
+Beginning in Grade 2, there may also be long-term projects during the year.
 All children are also expected to complete independent reading outside of class on a regular basis.

-A. All students in Grades KP-4 wear navy pants, skirts or shorts, and their choice of several colors of tops.
+Yes.
+All students in Grades KP-4 wear navy pants, skirts or shorts, and their choice of several colors of tops.
 All shirts must have collars, be tucked in and follow the standard set by the Land’s End School Uniform Catalogue (however clothing may be purchased from a variety of stores).
 All students wear navy bottoms and white tops on Wednesdays and for field trips and special performances.
-A complete description of the uniform policy can be found in the Lower School Parent/Student Handbook and here in the Parents & Students section of the website.
+A complete description of the uniform policy can be found in the Lower School Parent/Student Handbook, or you can find it online.

 Most disciplinary situations are handled by the student’s classroom teacher.
 Students who do not follow the discipline expectations will be removed from certain activities such as recess or special events, may be sent to the director for further action, and the director or the teacher may contact parents regarding the situation.
 On a rare occasion, a student might be sent home from school if the student’s behavior is repeatedly disruptive or disrespectful or he or she is behaving as a bully and other methods of discipline have been unsuccessful.